Wooltrod/networking_learning_log/20.spanning.Tree.Protocol/config/solution.md

 ### Identifying the Root Bridge, as well as the Root Ports, Designated Ports and Non-designated Ports of the Packet Tracer topology:

-- Can be confirmd by issuing the "show spanning-tree" command on all switches.
+- Can be confirmd by issuing the "show spanning-tree" command on all switches (Note 'Altn' (Alternate) is used in the output instead of Non-designated).

 ![alt text](<SP Spanning Tree Protocol_260315_143956.jpg>)